ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ python -m pip install --user -r ./requirements.txt

-To update Ansible checkouts, use pull-with-rebase so any local changes are replayed.
+To update ``ansible-base`` checkouts, use pull-with-rebase so any local changes are replayed.

 .. code-block:: bash